-- The farmer has a written document that explains the type of emergency or severe weather affecting the farm and forcing the removal of sheep from natural pasture, including a detailed management plan that guarantees sheep welfare, as per AW5.7.
+The farmer has a written document that explains the type of emergency or severe weather affecting the farm and forcing the removal of sheep from natural pasture, including a detailed management plan that guarantees sheep welfare, as per AW5.7.
 This clause also covers situations like weather conditions resulting from the change of seasons, which can affect soil and animal health.
+Thus, it requires the written plan to have actions on land management (LM1.1) and animal health (AW3.2).

+Calibration 170 Removal of sheep from natural pasture

-Thus, it requires the written plan to have actions on land management (LM1.1) and animal health (AW3.2). - 2.
-The farm establishes a correct and effective stocking rate and follows it, as per AW2.14.
+- 2. The farm establishes a correct and effective stocking rate and follows it, as per AW2.14.
 The proper management of this rate can provide, for the most part, enough in-farm produced hay/forage to feed the flock during periods when removed from natural pasture. - 3.
 The farm keeps records of the duration and justification of each emergency or severe weather occurrence that led to removing sheep from natural pasture.
 Justification may involve information such as weather data, soil moisture deficits, pasture vegetation cover measurement, predator monitoring etc.

-Calibration 164 Collecto inspect ors and Concentrators - Addit ion ional verif fication & physical References: GRS-20 1-V4.2/RCS-201-V2.2 (A4) Situation: Situation: The GRS Implementation Manual V4.2 A4 states that "Certification bodies shall keep a list of all collectors and concentrators that supply to recycling clients.
+Calibration 164 Collectors and Concentrators - Additional verification & physical inspection

+Situation: The GRS Implementation Manual V4.2 A4 states that "Certification bodies shall keep a list of all collectors and concentrators that supply to recycling clients.
 10% of this total shall be chosen for additional verification, with 2% chosen for physical inspection."

-It is not clear that if the percentages selected for additional verification should be determined per certification body, p certification body, per certified organization, or on another basis.
+It is not clear that if the percentages selected for additional verification should be determined per certification body, per certified organization, or on another basis.

 Interpretation: The sampling of collectors and concentrators (10% additional verification and 2% physical inspection) shall be determined per certification body and is always rounded up.
 The 2% sample for physical inspection may be counted towards the 10% sample for additional verification.

 Example: A certification body has certified 50 GRS material recyclers (mechanical, chemical, and/or biological) in total.
 Each recycler has one collector and one concentrator.
-As a result, the certification body will have $50x1 + 50x1 = 100$ collectors/concentrators.
-The certification body therefore needs to select 10% of 100 = 10 collectors/concentrators for additional verification and 2% of 100 = 2 collectors/concentrators.
-Conformity and Issu ue Date: 2021.09.22 Status: lssued
+As a result, the certification body will have 50x1 + 50x1 = 100 collectors/concentrators.
+The certification body therefore needs to select 10% of 100 = 10 collectors/concentrators for additional verification and 2% of 100 = 2 collectors/concentrators for physical inspection.

-Calibration 159 Physical Possession

-References: CCS-101-V3.0 (B1)

-Situation:

-In the CCS we say th at traders without physical possession of product do not have to be certified.
-We

-In the CCS we say that traders without physical possession of product do not have to be certified.
-We occasionally get questions about what 'physical possession' means.
-Can you draft a calibration for that and let us know what it is so we can add that as a future update to the User Manual as well?

-Physical possession of goods is the physical custody or control of goods in material form.
-It is different from ownership of goods, where an entity acquires the proprietary rights over the goods.